How HomeFit works

 That’s fine.
 Just register to use the HomeFit website and you can save multiple properties and retrieve these whenever you log in.
 They are visible under the "Account" button at the top of the screen.
 This could be useful if you are looking at multiple properties to buy or rent, or you hold a portfolio of properties.
 Remember though that you’ll need to get a formal assessment from a qualified assessor to be able to get a home certified as HomeFit.

 What about the RTA Amendment regulations for rental properties?

-The New Zealand Government is consulting on further requirements for rental properties likely to come in force after 2020.
-This will include standards for heating and ventilation as well as standards for insulation and smoke alarms (like the current RTA but maybe more stringent).
+The New Zealand Government has introduced new standards for rental housing under the Residential Tenancies (Healthy Homes Standards) Act (2019).
+This includes standards for heating, ventilation, draught proofing, moisture and drainage as well as standards for insulation and smoke alarms (like the current RTA but more stringent).

 I want to know all the techy details about what HomeFit requires

 Sure, you can find the HomeFit Technical Manual on the NZ Green Building Council website.

 If you’ve just built, or are about to build, a brand new home that you want to be healthy, safe and warm, then go here.